 My Lifestyle Changes

 I loved my new lifestyle, I had lost weight, felt more energetic, started dance classes and took up Taebo again, I even started cycling again and did my first 14 mile charity walk.
 I was so happy and my confidence grew.
-I took on more work too, running after-school clubs for the children.
+I took on more work too, running after-school clubs at the school where I worked.

 Unfortunately it all started weighing on me.
-I was getting so tired and often had headaches or sore throat and those shooting pains were still making an appearance.
-I decided it was time to cut back on all the work and in the new term I was going to let go of some of the after school activities I had been doing.
+I was physically exhausted and often had headaches or sore throat and those shooting pains were still making an appearance.
+I decided it was time to cut back on all the work, so in the new term I was going to let go of some of the after school activities I had been doing.

 Easter 2015 - Onset Of Post Viral Fatigue

 But then, on my Easter holiday in Italy, I was out cycling with Dad when I lost my voice, and by evening I had a terrible earache and sore throat.
-So I went to bed that night, 1 April 2015, and I'm still in bed years later.
+So I went to bed that night, on 1 April 2015, not realising that I'd still be in bed years later.